Otuocha

 Migration of Umuoba-Anam into Otuocha

 Umuoba Anam, another major community in the town and who also was involved in the crisis of 1999, claimed to have migrated into the land in early years of last century precisely in 1900.
-According to one of the principal witnesses during the Supreme Court's case of 1984, he stated that on entering the land, they were received by the people of Aguleri who collected some money, cows and many other items as an agreement to sell portions of Otuocha land to them.
+According to one of the principal witnesses during the Supreme Court's case of 1984, he stated that on entering the land, they were received by the people of Aguleri who gave them portions of Otuocha land to them.
 He went further to state that in 1910, the people of Umuleri invaded their land and attacked them but they engaged in peace settlement with Umuleri.
-As wealthy settlers, they purchased the land too from Umuleri, thereby paying the same price which they had earlier paid to the people of Aguleri.
+As wealthy settlers, some money and cows.

 After 1984 Supreme Court of Nigeria judgment, there was a relative peace existing between the communities until in September 1995 when Umueri community invaded the Aguleri, killing, maiming and destroying properties belonging to the people of Aguleri.
 From the reports of World Organisation Against Torture & Center for Law Enforcement Education, the crisis emanated in 1994 when Aguleri decided to establish a Motor Park/Market at a location on contested Agu Akor land and destroyed the Blessed Virgin Mary statue mounted on Our Lady of Victory Cathedral Otuocha belonging to the Umueri.
 It was rumored that Aguleri had been planning to attack Umueri with the support of the then local Government Chairman who was from Aguleri.
 Umueri petitioned and the then State Government who drafted Mobile policemen into Otuocha between December 1994 and April 1995.
 This action buried the plots and avoided the violence that would have ensued.
 Following the re-deployment of the anti-riot policemen out of Otuocha, members of Umuleri community attacked Aguleri on 30 September – 3 October 1995, unleashing massive destruction of human lives and property.
 In 1995, a Judiciary panel of inquiry was set up by the then Military Government of Anambra State to investigate the crisis and recommend solutions to avoid future occurrence.
 The report of the Judiciary Panel of Inquiry amongst many other things indicted the then Chairman of the Local Government(an Aguleri native) and the Divisional Police Office (DPO) for involvement(taking sides)in the conflict.
 It also recommended that State government rebuild many of the destroyed Public Buildings which including Umueri Technical College, Girls High School, Otuocha Postal Office, General Hospital Umueri, etc. The Government of the day then declined to implement or accept the recommendations.
 In apparent retaliation for yet to be redressed violence of 1995, it was said that the Umueri youths launched attacked on Aguleri in April 1999.
 The reprisal attacks was said to be carried out because of rumor making round that Aguleri people who at then was engaging in funeral ceremonies of the indicted chairman (who died immediately at the end of 1995 crisis) "wanted seven human heads" to give the former local Government chairman a befitting burial.
 Another factor was Government disinterestedness in the recommendations of the Panel, amongst many others.